-Where should I base my stay in Sicily? — Sicily day trips
+Where to base your stay in Sicily — Sicily day trips

 There’s no straightforward answer to this question.
 Choosing where to stay in Sicily depends on what you most want to see and do.

 The seaside town of Mondello is close to Palermo, meaning you get to be near the city and the beach.
 Alternatively, if you prefer to be closer to historical sites, the city of Taormina could be a better fit.

 The city of Catania is a good starting point for many days trips around Sicily.
 Catania itself is a must see, with plenty of things to see and do, such as Catania Cathedral.
 The cathedral’s been rebuilt after several disasters affecting the island including earthquakes and volcanic eruptions from Mount Etna.